amarhany20/Jquery-Connect-4-Game/README.md

 ## Usage

 To play the game, open the `index.html` file in a web browser.
 The game board will be displayed, and you can start playing by clicking on the columns to drop your discs.
 The game will automatically detect a win or a draw and will display a message accordingly.

+## Versions

+### Version 1

+- Basic Connect 4 game using jQuery for DOM manipulation.
+- Color-based win detection logic.
+- Simple user prompts for player names and turn indication.

+### Version 2

+- Improved UI with additional status and history displays.
+- Bug fixes and enhancements for a smoother gaming experience.
+- Added a refresh button to restart the game without reloading the page.

+### Version 3

+- Optimized game logic using a 2D array to track the state of the game instead of relying on button colors.
+- More efficient win detection algorithm.
+- Clear separation of game state and UI logic.
+- Enhanced performance and maintainability.

 ## Try It Out